CableDorado2/IkemenGO-GameModes-Tweaks/external/mods/events/README.md

 Ikemen GO will load the module automatically on startup.

 ### 2) Add the menu item to your screenpack
 Add the below entry to your main `system.def` file, under **`[Title Info]`**, alongside other `menu.itemname.*` entries.
 Place it where you want it to be grouped/ordered in the menu (grouping rules: https://github.com/ikemen-engine/Ikemen-GO/wiki/Screenpack-features#menus).
-Without this, the mode won't show up in-game.
+Without this, the mode won't show up in main menu.

 ```ini
 [Title Info]